Taoism in Korea: Goguryeo

 Taoism first arrived in Korea in 624.
-Emperor Gaozu, the founder of China's Tang dynasty, sent a Taoist preacher and literature, Laozi and Zhuangzi, to the Goguryeo kingdom.
-These were eagerly welcomed by the Goguryeo's king and his minister Yŏn Kaesomun.
-Buddhist temples were eventually transformed to Taoist temples.
-However, this first enthusiasm lasted for only 30 years.
-Taoist symbols are found in Goguryeo tomb murals near Kangso, P'yongan-do.
+Emperor Gaozu, the founder of China's Tang dynasty, sent Taoist teachers and literature, including the Laozi and the Zhuangzi, to the Goguryeo kingdom.
+These were eagerly welcomed by the Goguryeo king and his minister, Yŏn Kaesomun.
+Buddhist temples were eventually transformed into Taoist temples.
+However, this initial enthusiasm lasted for only 30 years.

 Some Taoist beliefs spread from Goguryeo to other places in Korea that last to the modern day.